 Branding provides a reassuring level of professionalism that small-business trucking operations sometimes struggle to establish.
 So, don’t think you can afford to leave your brand identity to chance.

 Your brand’s importance cannot be understated.
 Businesses trust trucking companies with thousands (and sometimes hundreds of thousands) of dollars in products.
-Weak brand identity will undermine their trust and make them reluctant to hire you.
+A weak brand identity will undermine their trust and make them reluctant to hire you.

 So, before you hit up your first networking event, ask yourself these critical questions: